The Fukushima tsunami 10 years later: A correspondent recounts the day that changed Japan

 For the first week or so of the disaster, my job was to “anchor” the daily stories — that is, remain in Tokyo, monitor the news minute by minute, talk to Japanese and U.S. officials, and try to make sense of what on earth was happening to the country.

 But eventually I got a chance to head up to the disaster zone, where there were no functioning hotels.
 I made my way to a particularly gutted city, Ishinomaki, and found a place to stay: with a local college professor who lived on a thimble-like hilltop, one patch of undestroyed land looking out over obliteration.
 Ostensibly the professor, Koichi Ohtsu, had also agreed to help me make local contacts for my reporting.
-But he was a lousy translator.
+But he was a lousy interpreter.
 He couldn’t stop crying during interviews.

 Ohtsu was in his early 60s and lived with his mother, who had Alzheimer’s.
 Every day, as if explaining for the first time, Ohtsu pointed to the TV and told his mother about the peril the country was in.
 One night, the local news showed footage of the elementary school where Ohtsu’s mother once taught.
 Now it was a blackened skeleton.